ssssota/svg2png-wasm/docs/advanced-usage.md

 await initialize('https://unpkg.com/svg2png-wasm/svg2png_wasm_bg.wasm');
 ```

-## Size options
+## Convert options

-You can specify the output image size by passing an option as the second argument of the `svg2png` function.
+The output image can be adjusted by specifying an option as the second argument of the function `svg2png`.

+### Size option

+You can specify output image size.

 Specifying the width and height will not stretch the image.